balena-io/docs/pages/learn/accounts/account.md

 ## Password reset

 If you forget your password, you may request to reset it via the \[password reset]\[password-reset] page.
-Enter the email address associated with your \{{ $names.cloud.lower \}} account.
+Enter the email address associated with your balenaCloud account.
 If the email address has an associated account, a password reset link will be sent to that address.
 Following the link, you will be able to enter a new password.

 ## Add a password to social login